sandervspl/ts-react-redux-boilerplate/README.md

 This boilerplate uses TypeScript for more consistent and better code maintainability.
 TypeScript is a typed superset of JavaScript, which means variables can be assigned with data types.
 TypeScript will decrease bugs and improve documentation of the code.

 ### Components
-The components are separated in `Modules` and `Common`.
-Modules are bundled components which depend on each other.
+The components are separated in `modules` and `common`.
+Modules are bundled components which depend on other components.
 Common components are components that are self-contained and can be used through the entire app.

 ### Ducks
-This boilerplate uses the [Ducks](https://github.com/erikras/ducks-modular-redux) pattern for Redux, that means that the actionTypes, actions and reducers are bundled together in an isolated module.
+This boilerplate uses the [Ducks](https://github.com/erikras/ducks-modular-redux) pattern for Redux, that means that the action types, actions and reducers are bundled together in an isolated module.

 ### Redux DevTools
-To use de Redux DevTools install the [Redux DevTools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) from the chrome webstore.
+To use the Redux DevTools install the [Redux DevTools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) from the chrome webstore.

 ## Styling
 ### Local styles